yoraish/shortest_path_to_cpp/README.md

 ```

 In the VSCode GUI we can now go to the debug tab (ctrl + shift + D in Ubuntu) and find our `Planner Debug` configuration.
 Clicking on the play button runs our program in debug mode  (make sure that your build files were created with the `Debug` CMake flag).
+Allow me to repeat -- if this does not work _make sure_ that your code was built in `Debug` mode.
+Delete your `build` directory and run `cmake .. -DCMAKE_BUILD_TYPE=Debug` again.

 We can play around with the debugger: create some variables and add some breakpoints in `main.cpp` to see how it works.

 <Details markdown="block">